kishandonga/EasyPrefs/README.md

 [![](https://jitpack.io/v/kishandonga/EasyPrefs.svg)](https://jitpack.io/#kishandonga/EasyPrefs)&nbsp;&nbsp;![](https://img.shields.io/badge/API-16%2B-brightgreen.svg?style=flat)&nbsp;&nbsp;[![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-EasyPrefs-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/8171)

-EasyPrefs is library for the android SharedPreferences or we can say it wrapper on it.
-It is provided easy access to the SharedPreferences API, also it will need only one-time initialization and used in the whole project without context also facility to provide context if necessary with support encryption and decryption.
+EasyPrefs is a library for the android SharedPreferences or we can say it wrapper on it.
+It provides easy access to the SharedPreferences API, also it will need only one-time initialization, and is used in the whole project without context also has a facility to provide context if necessary with support encryption and decryption.

-It support all Primitive Data Type and String Set more api will be added soon.
+It supports all Primitive Data Types including Set.

-For, the secure operation used AES encryption <= 20 API Level, and for 21 >= used android provided encrypted shared preferences in both case you got same output your key and value both are stored securely.
+For, the secure operation use AES encryption <= 20 API Level, and for 21 >= use Android-provided encrypted shared preferences in both cases you get the same output your key and value are stored securely.

-This library is developed in the Kotlin and supported both language `Kotlin` as well as `Java` with the same practices.
+This library is developed in Kotlin and supports both the language `Kotlin` as well as `Java` with the same practices.

-Default file name is **`prefs_<package_name>`** and custom file name like **`prefs_<given_filename>`** there is no need to give file extension. it is automatically append at the end of the name.
+The default file name is **`prefs_<package_name>`** and custom file name like **`prefs_<given_filename>`** there is no need to give a file extension. it is automatically appended at the end of the name.

 ## Installation
 Gradle: